 • 3 tbs. finely chopped fresh mint

-2. Toss the cauliflower florets with 2 tablespoons of the olive oil.
+Toss the cauliflower florets with 2 tablespoons of olive oil.
 Spread the cauliflower evenly on a lined baking sheet and sprinkle with salt and pepper.
-Bake for 20 minutes (or more), until browning and getting crispy.
+Bake for 20 minutes (or more), until the florets turn brown are getting crispy.
 Let cool to room temperature.

-3. Meanwhile, combine the broth and freekeh in a medium saucepan and bring to a boil over medium high heat.
+Combine the broth and freekeh in a medium saucepan and bring to a boil over medium high heat.
 Decrease the heat to maintain a simmer, cover, and cook for 20 minutes, until the freekeh is tender and has absorbed all the broth.
-Fluff the freekeh with a fork, then let it cool a bit.
+When ready, fluff the freekeh with a fork, then let it cool a bit.

-4. Put the remaining 4 tablespoons of olive oil in a small bowl or measuring cup.
-Add the lemon juice, mustard, 1/2 teaspoon of pepper and 1/4 teaspoon of salt and whisk together until well blended.
+Put the remaining 4 tablespoons of olive oil in a small bowl.
+Add the fresh lemon juice, mustard, 1/2 teaspoon of pepper and 1/4 teaspoon of salt and whisk together until well blended.

 In a large bowl, gently stir together the cauliflower, freekeh, raisins and lemon zest.
 Drizzle with the dressing and toss until all the ingredients are evenly coated.
 Taste and adjust the seasonings if desired.
 Just before serving, stir in the mint.